perkowitz/issho/doc/hachi/modules/beat.md

 midi notes for its various tracks, corresponding to standard MIDI drum mappings.
 The ```midiNoteOffset``` setting can be used to transpose all of the tracks by a number of semitones.
 For example, setting this value to 24 will transpose all note numbers by two octaves.
 The ```tiesEnabled``` setting can be used to allow notes longer than a single step to be played by Beatbox.
+The ```sessionPrograms``` setting can be used to set midi program change values for each session.
+When the session is loaded, a program change message will be sent with the provided value; a missing value or value of ```-1``` will result in no message being sent.

 ```
   "modules": [